Dadido3/noita-mapcap-openseadragon/README.md

    :heavy_exclamation_mark: You need at least Noita MapCap 2.7.0 to be able to export DZI files.

-2. Copy the generated `output.dzi` and the `output_files` directory into [maps/](maps/).
-Resulting in the following paths `maps/output.dzi` and `maps/output_files/0/...`.
+2. Copy the generated `output.dzi` and the `output_files` directory into [captures/](captures/).
+Resulting in the following paths `captures/output.dzi` and `captures/output_files/0/...`.

-3. Add a new entry to `noitaCaptures` in [js/captures.js](js/script.js) pointing towards your newly added `maps/output.dzi`.
+3. Add a new entry to `noitaCaptures` in [js/captures.js](js/captures.js) pointing towards your newly added `captures/output.dzi`.
+   You should follow the same format that the other entries are using.
+   And you can get rid of all the example entries once you have added your own capture.

 4. Upload all the files to some web server.
    No PHP or any other fancy stuff is required.